-Based on BRM's quarterly report for the period ended 30 June 2011, a 120 hole infill and extension drilling program was prepared for the Duck Creek and West Hamersley projects within the West Pilbara project hub, with drilling expected to commence late in the September 2011 quarter following completion of the requisite heritage surveys.
+Based on BRM's quarterly report for the period ended 30 June 2011, a 120 hole infill and extension drilling program was prepared for the Duck Creek and West Hamersley projects within the West Pilbara project hub, with drilling expected to commence following completion of the requisite heritage surveys.
 An initial 40 hole drilling program was also planned for the recently granted Mt Stuart project areas, located between Duck Creek and West Hamersley.
 Exploration licence E08/2011 at Red Hill, located about 60km west of Mt Stuart, was granted in June 2011 and mapping was underway.